wallace/resque-lonely_job/README.md

       end

       # Overwrite reenqueue to lpush instead of default rpush.
 This attempts to
-      # preserve job ordering but job order is *NOT* guaranteed.
+      # preserve job ordering but job order is *NOT* guaranteed and also not
+      # likely.
+See the comment on SHA: e9912fb2 for why.
       def self.reenqueue(*args)
         Resque.redis.lpush("queue:#{Resque.queue_from_class(self)}", Resque.encode(class: self, args: args))
       end